 1. New Lock and Login Screens

-GNOME 3.30 will bring some really cool lock and login screens.
+GNOME 3.30 will bring some cool lock and login screens.
 The revamped lock and login screens use a spatial model, supported by animated transitions, to integrate the different parts.
 User selection doesn’t show more than eight users.
 If there are more than this, it allows a username to be entered in addition to picking one from the grid.
 You will also see the distribution name in the top-left corner.

 You will see reduced notifications on the lock screen due to the display of a set of app icons with a notification count for each one.